 Dental Crowns and bridges can be made of multiple different materials.
-Dr. Manduzzi generally prefers to use an amazingly strong ceramic material called zirconia, which is both esthetic and strong enough to withstand virtually any amount of biting force.
+Dr. Manduzzi generally prefers to use an amazingly strong ceramic material called zirconia, which is both aesthetic and strong enough to withstand virtually any amount of biting force.
 All crowns we provide for our patients are made in the USA with the most advanced materials and technology available today.

 A crown is sometimes referred to as a dental cap because it acts to “cap” or protect the tooth from breaking, or it can be used to properly restore a tooth once is has broken.
 There are multiple scenarios when a tooth might need a crown; for instance, after a root canal has been done.
 In many cases there will be a large portion of the tooth that’s missing because of the cavity or traumatic fracture that caused the root canal to be needed and the tooth is more apt to break without a crown.